nicola-lunghi/TonexOneController/README.md

 This off-the-shelf modules provides the microcontroller, power supply suitable for 9v DC pedal board use, LCD screen, capacitive touch screen, and dual isolated inputs suitable for momentary foot switches.
 Other Waveshare moduels in the ESP32-S3 series may also be suitable, but will most likely require some code changes.
 For example, the 7" version uses the I2C IO Expander to enable the USB host port.

+Other ESP32-S3 development boards could be utilised by changing the source code.

 ## Development Info
 The code is written in C, for the Espressif ESP-IDF development environment, and using the FreeRTOS operating system.